Supporting Early Dental Development

 • Thumb Sucking

 Persistent thumb or finger sucking beyond age four can affect jaw growth and tooth alignment.
-A visit to a children’s dentist in Bunbury can assess whether the habit is affecting your child’s bite development.
+A kids’ orthodontics in Bunbury appointment can help assess whether the habit is affecting your child’s bite development.

 • Early Tooth Loss

-Losing baby teeth too soon may cause the remaining teeth to shift into the empty space.
-This can affect how adult teeth grow, sometimes requiring interceptive orthodontics to guide jaw and tooth alignment.
+Losing baby teeth too early may cause the remaining teeth to shift into the space left by the missing teeth.
+This can affect how adult teeth grow and may sometimes require interceptive orthodontics.

 • Crowded Teeth

 If adult teeth erupt without enough space, they may overlap or twist.
 This can make brushing difficult and increase the risk of decay.
-An early orthodontic assessment helps monitor spacing and guide your child’s dental development.
+An early orthodontic assessment can help monitor spacing and support your child’s dental development.

 • Mouth Breathing